-The Senior Excellence in Research Award (SERA) goes to four or five seniors who have been significantly active in undergraduate research during their time at UWM and who propose a research plan for their senior year.
-Applications are due March 15, 2017 for the following academic year.
+The Senior Excellence in Research Award (SERA) goes to a small group of seniors who have been significantly active in undergraduate research during their time at UWM and who propose a research plan for their senior year.
 The SERA award recipients meet monthly to discuss their research progress and will share their outcomes with an oral presentation at a colloquium in the spring.
-They also serve as ambassadors for undergraduate research in various ways including class visits and media interviews.
+They also serve as ambassadors for undergraduate research in various ways including class visits, outreach events and media interviews.

 If you are interested in applying please see our application page for more details.

 Meghan Berger is a senior pursuing a BFA in Design and Visual Communication with an Honors Degree.
 She is a past SURF recipient and has been working as a studio assistant with Dr. Nathaniel Stern since mid-2019.
 Since she began participating in Undergraduate Research nearly two years ago, Meghan has been involved with several amazing projects, many of which focus on using art to challenge audiences to think deeply and differently about the world around them.
 In January of 2020, Meghan had the incredible (once-in-a-lifetime) opportunity to help assemble The World After Us — an exhibition featuring artwork that combines the natural world with electronics — in the gallery space at the St. Kate Arts Hotel here in Milwaukee.
 While Meghan is currently working on a number of unique projects with Dr. Stern and his other studio assistants, she’s very excited for the future and seeing these projects come to life.
 Being a part of the Undergraduate Research Program and working with Dr. Stern has been the highlight of her college career, and she hopes to share this passion with others who are also interested in research.
 After she graduates, Meghan hopes to work as a graphic designer and use her art to encourage others to change the world around them.
 Email: firstname.lastname@example.org